ghuntley/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/open-policy-agent.md

 ### Using the Open Policy Agent in the Dashboard

 As well as configuring OPA rules through the API, admin users can view and edit OPA rules from within the Tyk Dashboard.
-The advantage of configuring your OPA rules in the Dashboard is that the format is The advantage of configuring your OPA rules in the Dashboard is that you can use a code editor for it, emulating a proper developer experience.
+The advantage of configuring your OPA rules in the Dashboard is that you can use a code editor for it, emulating a proper developer experience.
 There are two ways you can do this:

 1. From the **OPA Rules menu**.
 From the Dashboard Management menu, select OPA Rules.
 You can view and make any changes and select whether your OPA rules should be enabled or disabled.